Getting 'High' is a Gift from God, But...

 I am also available for speaking engagements and workshops.

 1 While most translations use 'passions', 14 of 16 occurrences of this word in the New Testament translate it suffering or pain.
-This is consistent with the usage in the Greek world of that time.
+Understanding the word as meaning "pain" is consistent with the usage in the Greek world of that time.